Frank Leahy: Notre Dame

 While at Notre Dame, Leahy had six undefeated seasons, four national championship teams, and an unbeaten string of 39 games (37–0–2) in the late 1940s.
 He also coached four Heisman Trophy winners—Angelo Bertelli (1943), Johnny Lujack (1947), Leon Hart (1949) and Johnny Lattner (1953)—and recruited a fifth, 1956 winner, Paul Hornung.
 His overall record at Notre Dame was 87–11–9.
 Like his former coach Rockne, Leahy believed that games were won in practice, and he had the reputation of being a relentless taskmaster.
 It is said that Leahy's teams never had a practice without hitting and that his quarterbacks would catch snaps every practice until their hands bled.
 His teams were always well conditioned and Leahy was merciless when it came to the toughness of his players.
 In addition to his practices, Leahy coached a tough-nosed style of football during the games.
 Leahy's teams rarely kicked field goals when they were on the goal line because "Notre Dame didn't kick field goals, Notre Dame was too tough to kick field goals."
 This philosophy backfired against Army in 1946, when the Irish drove all the way to the Cadets' 4-yard line and turned the ball over on downs.
 A field goal would have won the game.
 Leahy always referred to his players as his "lads."

 In 1949, he wrote a book on the T-formation, Notre Dame Football: The "T" Formation.

+Television

+Leahy was host of The Frank Leahy Show on ABC television from September 27, 1953, to December 6, 1953.
+He interviewed the coach of Notre Dame's opponent on the preceding day.
+The program preceded a broadcast of highlights of the game.

 Later life

 Leahy served as general manager for the Los Angeles Chargers during their inaugural 1960 season in the American Football League.
 He was selected to the National Football Foundation Hall of Fame in 1970.
-Leahy moved to the Portland, Oregon suburb of Lake Oswego in 1963, where he worked as an executive in a vending machine company until his death from congestive heart failure in Portland in 1973.
+Leahy moved to the Portland, Oregon, suburb of Lake Oswego in 1963, where he worked as an executive in a vending machine company until his death from congestive heart failure in Portland in 1973.
 Leahy was married to the former Florence Reilly in 1935; she survived him in death.
 They had eight children.
 Their son Jim and grandson Ryan played football at Notre Dame.

 For his contribution to sports in Los Angeles, he was honored with a Los Angeles Memorial Coliseum "Court of Honor" plaque by the Coliseum commissioners.